 And, The Business Platinum® Card from American Express featured a widely publicized and unusually high limited time bonus offer in mid-2018, which could mean that some of the survey respondents were drawn in by that recent bonus.

-All of the surveyed cards except one (the Wells Fargo Propel American Express® Card) charge an annual fee, but in every case cardholders said the fee was "just right given the features of the card."
+All of the surveyed cards except one (the Wells Fargo Propel American Express® card; See Rates and Fees) charge an annual fee, but in every case cardholders said the fee was "just right given the features of the card."
 Several respondents – an average of 20 percent across the five surveyed "best of 2019" cards that charge annual fees – replied that they believed the annual fee to be a "bargain."

 Users place high value on their credit card rewards